 My oldest daughter is now searching for any job right now, just to get on her feet and then hopes to find something interesting to do, but the prospects out there do seem to be quite slim right now.
 If she wishes to work at Wal-Mart, Starbucks or Loblaws, she could find many part-time jobs, which could try to stitch together to effectively work full-time in a group of part-time jobs (which strikes me as a great way to lose sleep while not making a lot of money).

-The summer job seems to be a disappearing concept as well (unless you want to be a camp councillor, or a few other traditional summer jobs, you seem to be SOL).
-I can comment directly on Loblaws since both my daughters worked there, and they have changed their part-time so much that it is impossible for any part-time worker to get more than 22 hours a week, Â which means that even with summer jobs, kids need to try to get multiple jobs to make enough money for school in the fall.
+The concept of summer jobs seems to be disappearing, except for a few traditional ones like camp counsellors.
+I can speak from experience about Loblaws, as my daughters used to work there, and they have changed their policy for part-time workers so much that it’s impossible for them to work more than 22 hours a week.
+This means that even with summer jobs, students need to try to get multiple jobs in order to earn enough money for school in the fall.

 Her university does have a job service to help out graduates, however, even on that board there is not a great deal which strikes me as a “career starting” job.